AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Related works and Background

-Although some robotic systems\,\cite{zhongyu21ice,kim2022automated,loschak2016algorithms} exist to assist with catheter control, they are often expensive and complex to integrate into the clinical workflow, typically focusing on reproducing previously saved views by manual view survey\,\cite{zhongyu21ice,kim2022automated} or relying on positional sensors within a spatial coordinate system\,\cite{loschak2016algorithms}.
-In contrast, our approach relies solely on ICE-imaging-based state estimation to guide the user in manipulating the ICE catheter within the control space from the current view to the target view, eliminating the need for positional sensors and avoiding disruption to the existing clinical workflow.
+Although some robotic systems\,\cite{zhongyu21ice,kim2022automated,loschak2016algorithms} exist to assist with catheter control, they are often expensive and complex to integrate into the clinical workflow.
+These systems typically focus on reproducing previously saved views by manual view survey\,\cite{zhongyu21ice,kim2022automated} or rely on positional sensors within a spatial coordinate system\,\cite{loschak2016algorithms}.
+In contrast, our approach relies solely on ICE-imaging-based state estimation to guide the user in manipulating the ICE catheter within the control space, from the current view to the target view.
+This eliminates the need for positional sensors and avoids disruption to the existing clinical workflow.